 Graduation Candidacy Information

 In order to graduate, you must declare candidacy for the semester in which you intend to graduate by the designated deadline.
-You can declare candidacy by completing a Form 23 for either CAND 991, 992, or 993, obtain your major professor’s signature, and return to Morgan Delaney in ARMS 3307.
-For distance learning students, please email Morgan Delaney, firstname.lastname@example.org.
+Announcements will be made to the graduate student mailing list ahead of the deadline.
+You can declare candidacy (registering for either CAND 991, 992, or 993, depending) by emailing Morgan Delaney.

 CAND 991: The only candidacy in which you can be registered for any other courses and/or research.